MartinTrummer/lazarus-com-example/README.md

 ```

 ----
-this document was created with the wunderfool haroo-pad markdown editor: http://pad.haroopress.com/
+this document was created with the haroo-pad markdown editor: http://pad.haroopress.com/